Tuesday of Week 33 of Ordinary Time – Gospel

 Of all the people in Jericho, Jesus picks the house of the one person in the town who was regarded as a social and religious outcast.

 Some commentators read the passage as saying that Zacchaeus has already been making these forms of restitution and sharing his wealth with the poor.
-In which case, Jesus is able to see beyond the stereotype which makes Zacchaeus the tax collector an outcast.
-He was not going to the house of a sinner, but to that of a good man.
+If this is the case, it shows that Jesus is able to see beyond the stereotype that makes Zacchaeus the tax collector an outcast.
+He was not going to the house of an unrepentant sinner, but to that of a good man.
 Jesus always sees the real person and goes beyond the label.
 Can we claim to do the same?

 Whatever the interpretation, we can see that, though Zacchaeus may have belonged to a discredited profession, his heart was in the right place, in the place of compassion and justice.